1. Network connectivity in ADHD¶

 2.2.2.
 Spatial attention network / posterior attention network / dorsal attention network¶

-Control of spatial orientation of attention to sensory stimuli.
+Control of the spatial orientation of attention to sensory stimuli.

-- Voluntary use of attention and refocusing on unexpected events
+- Voluntary use of attention and reorientation to unexpected events

 - Detachment of the focus of attention (“disengagement”)